jsonh-org/Jsonh/README.md

 > [!NOTE]
 > Hexadecimal numbers cannot have exponents (`e`) since the exponent will be parsed as a hexadecimal digit.

-Digits can be separated by underscores (`_`).
-Leading and trailing underscores are not allowed.

 ```jsonh
 [